kuznikat/CVUT/README.md

 # CVUT - uni projects

-At this repository you can find prijects that I realized within the subjects during my studies, especialy related to my specialization
+At this repository you can find projects that I realized within the subjects during my studies, especialy related to my specialization

 SMP - Analysis and Modeling of Software Requirements;

 ISP - Business Process Management;

-ZSO - Introduction to Project Management;

 INS - Information Systems;

 ZAL - Basics algorithmis in Python;

-PJV - Java;
+PJV labs - Java;

 TS1 - Software testing;